onilton/covid19-br/en/README.md

 There are many graphs/maps, but few have a good view at the city level.

-Besides that, the elevation available through deck.gl helps to view some differencs in a clear way, especially in small cities that have a high population density.
+Besides that, the elevation available through deck.gl helps to view some differences in a clear way, especially in small cities that have a high population density.

 I always had trouble reading maps that only use a colorscale.

-Another interesting feature is to compare two different metrics in the same graph, i.e deaths/casess.
+Another interesting feature is to compare two different metrics in the same graph, i.e deaths/cases.

 #### How